Skip to Main Content

 Jewell Plummer Cobb, the sixth Dean of Douglass College

-A noted cancer researcher, and dean and professor of zoology at Connecticut College, Jewell Plummer Cobb was appointed the sixth dean of Douglass in 1976.
+A noted cancer researcher, and dean and professor of zoology at Connecticut College, Jewell Plummer Cobb (1924-2017) was appointed as the sixth dean of Douglass in 1976.
 As the first African American to serve as dean of Douglass, Cobb had first-hand experience of the challenges that confront women and minorities who enter STEM fields.
-She had a PhD from NYU.
+She had a PhD from New York University.

 Hazel B. Gillespie, Chair of Douglass Bacteriology Department (1956-1968)